On Incremental Stability of Interconnected Switched Systems: Abstract

 \section{Abstract}

-In this letter, the incremental stability of interconnected systems is discussed.
-In particular, we consider an interconnection of switched nonlinear systems.
-The incremental stability of the switched interconnected system is a stronger property as compared to conventional stability.
-Guaranteeing such a notion of stability for an overall interconnected nonlinear system is challenging, even if individual subsystems are incrementally stable.
-Here, preserving incremental stability for the interconnection is ensured with a set of sufficient conditions.
-Contraction theory is used as a tool to achieve incremental convergence.
-For the feedback interconnection, the small gain characterisation is presented for the overall system's incremental stability.
-The results are derived for a special case of feedback, i.e., cascade interconnection.
-Matrix-measure-based conditions are presented, which are computationally tractable.
+In this paper, the incremental stability of interconnected switched nonlinear systems is discussed.
+The nature of switching considered is state-dependent.
+The incremental stability of the switched interconnected system is a stronger property compared to the conventional notion of stability.
+Even if individual systems in the interconnected setting are stable, guaranteeing stability for the overall system is challenging.
+However, one of the important features of incremental stability is that the notion is preserved over interconnection.
+Here, leveraging the contraction-theoretic tools, we derive a set of sufficient conditions for the overall interconnection consisting of bimodal switched systems.
+To showcase the wider usability of our proposed results, we have also included the effect of external input, which leads to the study of incremental input-to-state stability ($\delta$-ISS).
+For the case of feedback interconnection, the small gain characterisation is presented for the overall system's $\delta$-ISS.
+Further, for a special case of feedback, i.e., cascade interconnection, the results are derived.
+The derived conditions are based on the matrix measure, making it computationally tractable and general.
+To make the results more general, a generalised interconnection of bimodal switched systems is studied and corresponding sufficient condition for $\delta$-ISS are presented.
 Two numerical examples are demonstrated and supported with simulation results to verify the theoretical claims.